 The startup ecosystem can only thrive when its players are working hand in hand.
 Even though both the public and private sectors can make a substantial impact, there are certain steps that only the public or private sector can take to improve the startup ecosystem and make it a better place for entrepreneurs and startup founders.

-In this article, we will discuss what startup ecosystem players can do to improve their environment, while at the same time we will present two StartupBlink programs designed for raising awareness about your local startup ecosystem: City Partnership for private sector organizations and Ecosystem Partnership for the public sector.
+In this article, we will discuss what startup ecosystem players can do to improve their environment, while at the same time we will present two StartupBlink programs designed for raising awareness about your local startup ecosystem: The City Partnership for private sector organizations and Ecosystem Partnership for the public sector.

 The ability to track the status and current momentum is essential when developing your startup ecosystem (“The Importance of Startup Ecosystem Mapping”).
-By far, mapping is one of the best solutions to be aware of activities, projects, founders, events and much more within the ecosystem.
+By far, mapping is one of the best solutions to be aware of activities, projects, founders, events, and much more within the ecosystem.
 This shared knowledgebase tool allows following trends, improvements, and obstacles.
 Hence, it also provides a stable base for creating strategies and making data-driven decisions to scale the startup ecosystem.

 In order to raise awareness of the local startup ecosystem, public sector entities, such as governments and municipalities, should dedicate resources to promote their ecosystem and spread the word about their activities, players, and victories.
 As this is a very wide topic by itself, we have written a blog post about the tools to boost your startup ecosystem visibility and exposure to the community of thousands.

 The private sector can improve the startup ecosystem by focusing on its connector’s role.
-As mentioned before, a lot of startup ecosystem strength lays in perception that is created by the community itself.
+As mentioned before, a lot of startup ecosystem strength lays in the perception that is created by the community itself.
 The more connected it is, the more robust your startup ecosystem will be perceived.
 Hence, it is important to have an active leader from the private sector to connect different players.
 Private sector organizations should show interest in the local projects and get to know all the people within an ecosystem.
 And then, by using this network resource, they can easily connect relevant people and projects with one another.

-The private sector can also unite players by holding, facilitating and participating in the events for the community.
-Be that a work session or a regular get together for entrepreneurs, these are the times where most magic inside the startup ecosystem happens by solving day-to-day problems and finding solutions for individual and communal growth.
+The private sector can also unite players by holding, facilitating, and participating in the events for the community.
+Be that a work session or a regular get-together for entrepreneurs, these are the times where most magic inside the startup ecosystem happens by solving day-to-day problems and finding solutions for individual and communal growth.
 And most importantly, the startup ecosystem becomes a buzzing environment that everyone wants to take part in.

-Private sector: open a coworking space or accelerator program
+Open a coworking space or accelerator program

 Coworking spaces and accelerator programs work great when a startup ecosystem needs a boost!
 They not only provide a place for entrepreneurs to work but also serve as a space to interact.
 When opening a coworking space or accelerator program, the private sector should consider joining forces with public institutions.
 This way the whole process will go smoother and you will have a backup.
 In the end, everyone benefits from a strong startup ecosystem.